Composing posts

 • AI writing model: "Use default" or a specific model, if your organization has several.

-• Image: Generate with AI (model picker with the per-image price, watermark switch + picker), Upload your own, No image (text-only — Instagram gets disabled), or Use a found image when the URL read surfaced images (we re-host a copy; the original page isn't touched).
+• Image: Generate with AI (model picker with the per-image price), Upload your own, or Use a found image when a URL read surfaced images (we re-host a copy; the original page isn't touched).

 4. Generate and Refine